- Experiencing the friendliness of the Sardinian people

 A combination of off road and road biking will take us through another day of exhilarating landscapes and deeper into the heart of Sardinia.
-Utilising mountain trails, you’ll have fun exploring the Montarbu range, as we edge our way towards the fascinating mountain peak of Perda Liana.
+Utilising mountain trails, you’ll have fun exploring the Montarbu range, as the route edges towards the fascinating mountain peak of Perda Liana.
 Once more the vistas of the surrounding mountain ranges are outstanding, with the highest peak in Sardinia, Punta Lamarmora (1,868 metres) forever present in the distance.
 The silence is broken only by the sound of sheep bells, cows and goats.
-We might even be lucky enough to spot Royal Kites, vultures, rock thrushes and pipits as we cycle along.
+You might even be lucky enough to spot Royal Kites, vultures, rock thrushes and pipits while cycling along.

 The morning climb is rewarded by an afternoon descent towards the Natural Park of Santa Barbara near Villagrande Strisaili.
-From here it is just a short distance until our next hotel accommodation.
+From here it is just a short distance until reaching your next accommodation.

 - Meals: Breakfast